 We will be concerned to see whether there is anything to be said in a principled way about right and wrong.
 The core of the course will be an examination of three central traditions in ethical philosophy in the West, typified by Aristotle, Immanuel Kant, and John Stuart Mill.
 We will also look at contemporary discussions of the relation between the demands of morality and those personal obligations that spring from friendships, as well as recent views about the nature of personal welfare.

 Requisite: One course in Philosophy or consent of the instructor.
 Limited to 25 students.
 Spring semester.
-Professor Hasan.2019-20: Offered in Spring 2020
+Professor Hasan.2022-23: Not offered

 What is law?
 Is law a branch of morality discoverable by ethical reflection?
 Is it nothing more than the commands issued by whoever happens to have the most power?
 Or, is neither of these positions quite right?
 When judges interpret laws in order to decide cases, is this a process of discovery or of invention?
 Are there any objective standards for determining whether a law has been correctly interpreted?